jordan ‘98.

 same week the priest came by

-charity—just not the staticky kind.
+charity— the staticky kind.

 maybe i’d say something like